nadrino/kotor-walkthrough/kotor/walkthrough/050_Kashyyyk.md

     - with mod, Juhani will comment
     - otherwise Juhani's dialog will go over the line of Canderous
     - This little dialog bring the variable "G_JUHANI_NUM" from 1 to 2.
 (0 to 1 was on Dantooine)
+- Go back to the Ebon Hawk
-- Take back Mission and Zalbar
+- Take Mission and Zalbar (level up 7 to 12 and equip)

 ![KOTOR Guide-3](../resources/images/screenshots/KOTOR%20Guide-3.png)